0/SpanishAcquisition/docs/devel/packages/gui/index.rst

 The entire GUI framework is built on wxPython, so all widget classes ultimately inherit from a wxPython class, such as :class:`wx.Frame`, :class:`wx.Panel`, or :class:`wx.Dialog`.

-The :ref:`global store <gui_global_store>` provides :class:`spacq.gui.global_store.GlobalStore`, a container for the :mod:`spacq`-related global state for an entire application.
+The global store provides :class:`spacq.gui.global_store.GlobalStore`, a container for the :mod:`spacq`-related global state for an entire application.
 It includes separate namespaces for devices, resources, and variables, as well as a single slot for a pulse program.

-The :ref:`GUI toolbox <gui_tool_box>` provides several GUI primitives which appear frequently, such as a :class:`spacq.gui.tool.box.MessageDialog` and functions for saving and loading Python-pickled and CSV files with a graphical dialog.
+The GUI toolbox provides several GUI primitives which appear frequently, such as a :class:`spacq.gui.tool.box.MessageDialog` and functions for saving and loading Python-pickled and CSV files with a graphical dialog.

 File structure
 **************